 It’s definitely well worth a visit to take in the amazing landscapes and come to appreciate the beauty of Miriwoong country.

 How to Get Around Kununurra and Where to Stay

-There is no public transport in Kununurra.
-So you’ll need either your own vehicle (there are several car hire places – a four wheel drive is recommended), or you can go on a tour.
+There is no public transport.
+So you’ll need either your own vehicle (there are several car hire places – a four-wheel drive is recommended), or you can go on a tour.

-There are several excellent Aboriginal-owned and operated tourism companies that operate out of Kununurra.
-If you are interested in taking a deeper dive and discovering more about this fascinating culture, then I highly recommend this as an option.
+There are several excellent Aboriginal-owned and operated tourism companies that operate there.
+If you are interested in taking a deeper dive and discovering more about this fascinating culture, I highly recommend this as an option.

 This is a Guest Post by Georgie Mack